qoderpurnanand/Swan-Documentation/Systems/STBT/Introduction and Process.md

     E:\Dropboximac\Dropbox\Strategy Testing\STBT\2022\STBT Optimizations (01012013 - 31122021) on the E: Drive.

  9) Every Backtest code mentioned above also has a Limit Order Logic to it which is commented in the code.
 To use that snippet, uncomment it and then comment
-    the normal Buy, Sell rules.
+    the normal Short, Cover Rules.